Skip to Main Content

 Open Appalachia: Open & Affordable Resources Initiative

-On Friday, February 14, 2025, the ACA will hold its second annual virtual conference focused on Open and Affordable Resources (OAR).
+On Friday, February 14, 2025, the ACA held its second annual virtual conference focused on Open and Affordable Resources (OAR).

 Session Time Session Title Presenter Session Description Recording link